Women’s Glasses

 - ✓Angular cat-eye frames — add definition and draw attention upward and outward, creating the impression of more defined cheekbones

-- ✓Narrow horizontal frames — make the face appear longer by introducing strong horizontal lines that stretch the visual space sideways
+- ✓Narrow horizontal frames — make the face appear longer by introducing strong horizontal lines; the 2026 thin-metal rectangular revival suits round faces well

 - ✓Geometric frames — hexagonal and octagonal shapes add the definition and contrast that round faces benefit from most